porkyoot/piggy-build/README.md

 *   **Placement Overlay Color**: Change the color of the directional arrows/overlays.
 *   **Fast Place Speed**: Adjust the delay (in ms) between block placements.
 *   **Fast Place Toggle**: Enable/Disable fast placement globally.

+### 🖥️ For Server Owners
+You can install **Piggy Build** on the server to enforce anti-cheat rules for all connected clients.
+*   **Config File**: `config/piggy-build-server.json`
+*   **Enforcement**: Set `"allowCheats": false` to **force** the anti-cheat mode on all players.
+    *   This overrides client settings.
+Even if a player disables "No Cheating Mode", they will be blocked from using build tools in Survival.
+    *   Clients will receive a message: *"Anti-Cheat Active: This server has forced anti-cheat ON."*

 ---